Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Related Work

 \subsection{Semantic Parsing}

-Non-PLM-based methods in this field tend to tackle semantic parsing with representation learning or graph neural networks. \cite{saxena2020improving} infuses knowledge representation to facilitate reasoning over the knowledge base. \cite{schlichtkrull2018rgcn} models the knowledge base as a graph by using GCN.
-Concurrent studies obtain state-of-the-art results on semantic parsing datasets with the capability of existing PLMs.
-Code-based PLMs like Codex \cite{chen2021evaluating} could be applied to the task of semantic parsing and achieve remarkable results \cite{shin2021few}.
+Semantic parsing is the task of converting natural language utterances into logical forms.
+The logical forms can be either downstream programs \cite{sun2020sparqa, zhong2017seq2sql,yu2018spider, shin2021few} or meaning representations \cite{banarescu2013abstract}.
+Non-PLM-based methods in this field tend to tackle semantic parsing with representation learning or graph neural networks. \citeauthor{saxena2020improving} infuses knowledge representation to facilitate reasoning over the knowledge base. \citeauthor{schlichtkrull2018rgcn} models the knowledge base as a graph by using GCN.
+Recent studies obtain state-of-the-art results on semantic parsing datasets with the capability of existing PLMs \cite{shin2021few, chen2021evaluating} or further pretrained domain-specific PLMs \cite{yin2020tabert, herzig2020tapas, yu2020grappa}.

-Additionally, many studies pre-train their own models, leveraging the abundance of tabular data.
-Among them, TaBERT \cite{yin2020tabert} and TAPAS \cite{herzig2020tapas} design structure-related unsupervised objectives for further pretraining the BERT model over millions of web tables and the surrounding text.
-GRAPPA \cite{yu2020grappa} and GAP\cite{shi2021learning} utilize data augmentation techniques to synthesize high-quality pretraining corpus and respectively pretrain a RoBERTa and a BART model.